There are many ways to help our veterans get into these new homes.

 We will be coordinating with builders who will build these homes for our veterans.
 If you know a Builder/Developer that might like to serve our veterans, let us know.

-VA Financing: For veterans who have their VA eligibility, a zero down payment VA loan is possible, even for new construction!
+VA Financing: For veterans who have their VA eligibility, a zero down payment construction loan is possible!
 If the builder/seller is willing, the closing costs may also be rolled into the financing creating a true "zero down" purchase.
+The construction loan would roll to a VA final loan after construction is completed.
 There would be "earnest money" paid when a purchase agreement is signed, but that should be returned after closing in a "zero down, zero closing cost" scenario.

-Example transaction: GI Jane and her husband are building an Energy Positive home .
-At around $80/square foot plus lot and garage, they are building their 1,300 square foot new home for $140,000.
-They put $2,000 down as earnest money when they signed the purchase agreement, and are choosing to roll the closing costs of $5,000 into the loan, for a total end loan amount of about $145,000. their interest rate is 4.5% fixed, and the principal and interest payment is $758 per month.
+Example transaction: GI Jane and her husband are building an Energy Positive home.
+The average cost for a new home in Wisconsin is $104 a finished square foot.
+They are building their new home for $150,000.
+They put $2,000 down as earnest money when they signed the purchase agreement, and are choosing to roll the closing costs of $5,000 into the loan, for a total end loan amount of about $155,000. their interest rate is 4.5% fixed, and the principal and interest payment is $828 per month.
 Add to that homeowners insurance, and property taxes.
-Because they are buying new construction, the property taxes may be considerably less the first few years until the taxes take the home into the value.
-Their estimated total payment is under $900 a month.
+Because they are buying new construction, the property taxes may be considerably less the first few years until the taxes take the home value into account.
+Their estimated total payment is under $950 a month.
 Because they no longer have a heat or electric bill, they are saving an additional approximately $200 a month, and living in a new house around other veterans.
-They may also be cutting their food bill by another $200/month eating healthier from the community gardens.
 When they get their next vehicle, they can save on fuel costs too by buying a hybrid and charging it for free at home.
-Taking the savings into account of $400-500 a month, their $900/month house payment is easier to afford, and maybe they can pay it off much faster with the savings!
+Taking the savings into account of $200-500 a month, their $950/month house payment is easier to afford, and maybe they can pay it off much faster with the savings!

 The Navy Federal Credit Union: They offer multiple home loan types including FHA and VA loans.
 However, it has its own selection of zero down home loans that have several similarities with the VA-backed mortgage program.